Skip to main content

 Content Tab – Defining Sensitive Data Types

 This tab allows you to define what makes the content sensitive and specify values to look for.
-Note that, Content tab is available only on Teramind DLP and is shown only when you select the Content sharing rule type.
+Note that, the Content tab is available only on Teramind DLP and is shown only when you select the Content sharing rule type.

 image-232.png